dylan-chong/engr201-assignments/Final Report.md

 ## Cons of Censorship

-Although there are benefits to censorship there are two main reasons why censorship may not be a good idea.
+Although there are benefits to censorship, there are two main reasons why censorship may not be a good idea.
 Firstly, there is a great potential for bias in a process that decides what news is visible to the public.
 Secondly, it *may* not be financially viable for social media companies to cooperate with